Infra Red / Aerial Platform Technical Paper- Energy Institute.

 LHW Partnership have completed a successful tender review exercise to a point of contract award with the selected contractor for a 200kWe Ground Source Heat Pump System at Wimpole Hall in Cambridgeshire.

-Having previously undertaken heat loss and site surveys and prepared a technical specification, LHW can look forward to the technical advisor’s role when the installation starts in the new year.
+Having previously undertaken heat loss estimation, site surveys and prepared a technical specification, LHW can look forward to the technical advisor’s role when the installation starts in the new year.